 - Import Settings from Previous Installation

 - Connect to an ODX Server

 - Set Up Repository

-- When you run an unactivated instance of Discovery Hub you will be presented with the Activate Product dialogue.
+- When you first launch TimeXtender, you will be presented with the Activate Product dialogue.

 - Enter your valid TimeXtender License key.
-If you do not yet have a license key you may request one from your TimeXtender partner or other TimeXtender representative.
+You may find your TimeXtender license key in the User Portal.
+If you do not yet have access to the portal, or do not have license key you may request one from your TimeXtender partner or other TimeXtender representative.

-- If your application server does not have access to the internet you may select activate using a local activation file.
-To obtain an offline activation file, send your request along with your active license key and the current version of Discovery Hub to firstname.lastname@example.org, or you can download an offline activation file by navigating to you product license in the user portal as long as your license supports offline activation AND you have the necessary permissions in the portal.
+- If your application server does not have access to the internet, you may select activate using a local activation file.
+You can download an offline activation file by navigating to your product license in the user portal and click Download activation file.
+If this option is not available, send a request along with your active license key and the current version of TimeXtender to firstname.lastname@example.org.

 - If your server is located behind a proxy server you can add the credentials here, by checking Use proxy settings and entering the desired proxy server information.